debianrose/TeleNukkit/README.md

-what type in thiz fail?
+what type in thiz flie?